For Safe, Huge Returns!

 If you are a US Citizen living in the US, but also a Canadian citizen, you are still not eligible to trade Canadian Stocks through a Canadian broker per the Securities Exchange Act of 1934.
 You must either live in Canada, have a current residence in Canada, or a bank account with a Canadian institution.
 That is it.
 Your citizenship is not a requirement.

-I will update this page later and include more about the best brokers to trade Canadian stocks later on this page.
-For now, read the suggestions offered but do your own research or wait a short while until I update with the latest news.
+I will introduce you to the best brokers to trade Canadian stocks on this page.
+Please read the suggestions offered but do your own research as well.

 If you live in the USA and plan to trade Canadian stocks, you best find a broker that has access to the TSX and charges a minimal amount for phone trades, or online direct trades.

-mbtrading foreign Stock Exchange Fees are $4.95 commission + 0.01 per share (no ECN or exchange fees).
+mbtrading foreign Stock Exchange Fees are $4.95 commission + 0.01 per share.
+That is it.

 I cannot find better rates for trading foreign stock exchanges for normal trading of foreign stocks.